 Are there other ways to share holidays as co-parents?

 The Standard Possession Order schedule may not be the best fit for all families.
 Luckily in Texas, the Courts encourage parents to work together to reach agreements concerning parenting time.
 This means that parents can agree to create a custom holiday schedule that best suits their families’ needs and/or traditions.
 Below are alternative ways to divide the Winter Break and Thanksgiving:

-- Rotate years for who has your child for the specific day of the holiday.
-For example, one parent has possession of the child 8:00 a.m. to 5:00 p.m. on Thanksgiving Day in odd-numbered years, and the other parent has possession of the child 8:00 a.m. to 5:00 p.m. on Thanksgiving Day in even-numbered years;
+Rotate years for who has your child for the specific day of the holiday.
+For example, a Thanksgiving custody schedule could mean one parent has possession of the child 8:00 a.m. to 5:00 p.m. on Thanksgiving Day in odd-numbered years, and the other parent has possession of the child 8:00 a.m. to 5:00 p.m. on Thanksgiving Day in even-numbered years;

 Follow a week on week off schedule during the Winter Break; or